Skip to Content

 Things to do at and Near Mandalay Bay Las Vegas

-Enjoy the Stunning Pool Complex: Mandalay’s 11-acre pool complex easily qualifies as one of the best in Vegas.
+Enjoy the Stunning Pool Complex: Mandalay’s 11-acre pool complex is a popular amenity and one of the best in Vegas.

-See a Headliner: Mandalay Bay’s Michelob ULTRA Arena hosts a wide assortment of big-name talent and headliners.
+See a Headliner: Mandalay Bay’s Michelob ULTRA Arena hosts an assortment of big-name talent and headliners.

-Artists who have recently performed at the venue include Subline, Macklemore, Kid Rock, and The New Kids On The Block among others.
-Check the Michelob ULTRA Arena events calendar to gauge if anyone of interest will be performing during your stay!
+Artists who have recently performed at the venue include Sublime, Macklemore, Kid Rock, and The New Kids On The Block, among others.
+Check the Michelob ULTRA Arena events calendar to gauge if any of interest will be performing during your stay!

 A crowd of people taking in a musical act at the Mandalay Bay Arena